 Enter Street Fighter, a fighting game franchise that laid the foundation of the whole esports phenomenon!

-Fast-forward 30 years, and Street Fighter is one of the best-selling gaming franchises of all time.
-In fact, the latest installment in the series—Street Fighter V—is incredibly popular among PC and console gamers alike for its fast-paced action and cross-platform play.
-And while it saw a number of changes since 1987, the competitive spirit that lied at the core of the Street Fighter game remains largely the same.
+Fast-forward 30 years and Street Fighter is one of the best-selling gaming franchises of all time.
+In fact, the latest instalment in the series—Street Fighter 6—is incredibly popular among PC and console gamers alike for its fast-paced action and cross-platform play.
+The whole series has crossed over 50 million players thanks to the most recent game’s success.

 How Street Fighter is played